29 Feb Caffeine in Pregnancy

 Caffeine when pregnant – should I limit caffeine if I am planning to conceive, or am pregnant ?

-This question is one of the most frequently asked of my fertility clients, and for an addicted coffee drinker it may seem inconceivable that you should limit coffee consumption.
+This question is one of the most frequently asked of my fertility clients, and for an addicted coffee drinker, it may seem inconceivable that you should limit coffee consumption.
 So, is caffeine when pregnant and preconception really that harmful?

-Recent research from the U.S shows that 51% of people are slow metabolizers of caffeine, which means it takes a long time to clear from the body, and if you think of all the extra circulating hormones in pregnancy it would logically take a lot longer.
+Research from the U.S shows that 51% of people are slow metabolizers of caffeine, which means it takes a long time to clear from the body, and if you think of all the extra circulating hormones in pregnancy it would logically take a lot longer.

 What we know so far is that caffeine freely crosses the placenta and: